|Assistant Human Resources Director|

 Knowledge of mathematics and statistics used to make moderately complex computations.

-Knowledge of the Plan of Government provisions, ordinances, and state laws governing the human resources administration of local government.
+Knowledge of the Plan of Government provisions, ordinances, rules, and laws governing the human resources administration of local government.

 Ability to supervise a moderate sized staff of professional and sub-professional personnel.